 “Rational Cybersecurity for the Business,” my upcoming book, will help business and security leaders see through misinformation, FUD, and hype.
-It will explain how to think about our challenging problems rationally, enable bold digital business strategies, and substantially reduce risk – first in a 90-day period and then beyond.
+It will explain how to think about our challenging problems rationally, enable bold digital business strategies, and substantially reduce risk.

 Myth #1: Cybersecurity Is Just a Technical Problem

 Many business and security leader still think of cybersecurity primarily as a technical problem, but that’s not so.
 Significantly, the NACD came out dispelling this myth in the highlighted quote from its Director’s Handbook on Cyber-Risk Oversight.
 However, I know many people that don’t get it.
 At the root of many consulting engagements, we still find a governance problem.

 What do the other Myths have in common?

 #2 – Architecture is futile in the Age of Agile